-- A. The Board shall be responsible for hearing all appeals under its jurisdiction, as established in §103, made by members of the Student Body of George Mason University, provided those persons shall have not previously waived their right to an appeal; - B. The Board shall be responsible for hearing all appeals in a timely manner and is required to host hearings at times in which a majority of appellants could reasonably attend; - C. Appellants shall be accorded fair treatment without prejudice as to their liability; - D. The Board shall be responsible for the dissemination of information regarding appeals procedures, the times and locations of its hearings, contact with its members, and publication of its rulings; - E. The Board shall be responsible to formulate and give a public report to the Student Senate at the end of every semester on the condition of the board's activities.
-This report shall describe most frequently occurring violation types, most frequent violation locations, and recommendations for policy changes or service improvements.
-The content of a report is not limited to the above-required elements; - F. The Student Parking Board shall also serve as a liaison body between the Office of Parking & Transportation and, through extension of Student Government, the student body with regard to parking in conjunction with the Undersecretary of Parking and Transportation; - G. The Board shall assist with the deliberation, planning and execution of events, information dissemination, and relevant projects with regard to parking in conjunction with the Undersecretary of Parking and Transportation and other relevant bodies; - H. The Board shall host regular, public meetings to discuss issues of parking affecting the student body and formulate plans of actions to address these issues; - I. The Board shall be responsible for establishing and maintaining its own procedural rules, the name of which shall be The Rules of the Student Parking Appeals Board, and; - J. The Board's structure and operation shall be independent of other boards.
+- A. The Board shall be responsible for hearing all appeals under its jurisdiction, as established in §103, made by members of the Student Body of George Mason University, provided those persons shall have not previously waived their right to an appeal; - B. The Board shall be responsible for hearing all appeals in a timely manner and is required to host hearings at times in which a majority of appellants could reasonably attend; - C. Appellants shall be accorded fair treatment without prejudice as to their liability; - D. The Board shall be responsible for the dissemination of information regarding appeals procedures, the times and locations of its hearings, contact with its members, and publication of its rulings; - E. The Board shall be responsible for formulating and giving a public report to the Student Senate at the end of every semester on the condition of the board's activities.
+This report shall describe the most frequently occurring violation types, most frequent violation locations, and recommendations for policy changes or service improvements.
+The content of a report is not limited to the above-required elements; - F. The Board shall also serve as a liaison body between the Office of Parking & Transportation and, through extension of Student Government, the Student Body, with regard to parking; - G. The Board shall assist with the deliberation, planning and execution of events, information dissemination, and relevant projects with regard to parking in conjunction with other relevant bodies; - H. The Board shall host regular, public meetings to discuss issues of parking affecting the student body and formulate plans of actions to address these issues; - I. The Board shall be responsible for establishing and maintaining its own procedural rules, the name of which shall be The Rules of the Student Parking Appeals Board, and; - J. The Board's structure and operation shall be independent of other boards.

-- A. The Student Body President shall appoint an Undersecretary of Parking and Transportation, to serve as a Member of the Board, and, if there are vacancies, the President may appoint other members of the board with the advice and consent of the Senate; up to eight other members may be appointed to the board.
-Three members shall be considered quorum. - B. The Members of the Board shall hold office at the pleasure of the Student Body President and Student Senate until their date of graduation from the University, with the exception
+A. The Student Body President and the Undersecretary for Campus Operations may appoint members of the board with the advice and consent of the University Services Committee;

-- of the Undersecretary of Parking and Transportation, whose term as a Member shall end at the end of their term as Undersecretary, and; - C. The Student Body President shall have the power to fill all vacancies that may occur whilst the Student Senate is not in session, subject to ratification upon the reconvening of the Student Senate.
+- up to nine members may be appointed to the board.
+Three members shall be considered quorum. - B. The Members of the Board shall hold office at the pleasure of the Student Body President and Student Senate until their date of graduation from the University, with the exception of the Undersecretary for Campus Operations, whose term as a Member shall end at the end of their term as Undersecretary, and; - C. The Student Body President shall have the power to fill all vacancies that may occur whilst the Student Senate is not in session, subject to ratification upon the reconvening of the Student Senate.